 In effect, such contractually committed prices override benchmark reference prices for the purpose of estimating reserves data, contingent resources data or prospective resource data.
 To ensure that disclosure under this Part is not misleading, the disclosure should reflect such contractually committed prices.

-(3) Under subsection 5.7 of the SAMOG Code, the reporting entity must obtain the written consent of the QRE to disclose his or her identity in response to section 3 of this Item.
+(3) Under subsection 5.8 of the SAMOG Code, the reporting entity must obtain the written consent of the QRE to disclose his or her identity in response to part 3 of this Item.

 PART 4 RECONCILIATION OF CHANGES IN RESERVES